-Bottom Line: Yes, the Bronco’s engines are more modern, lighter and have a higher output but the lineup lacks a diesel engine which the Jeep offers.
+Bottom Line: Yes, the Bronco’s engines are more modern, lighter, and have a higher output but the lineup lacks a diesel engine which the Jeep offers.
 Plus, according to the EPA, the Wrangler’s engines are more efficient almost across the whole lineup.
 If that wasn’t enough, Jeep now offers its flagship with a V8 and as a plug-in hybrid powertrain and Wrangler doesn’t have much competition in the category.

 Ford Bronco: The off-road focus of the Bronco is clear in the equipment it offers to tackle the terrain.
 It offers 30-35 inch tires for varying degrees of off-road seriousness.
 The 2021 Bronco also boasts of a minimum approach angle of 35.5 degrees with the 30-inch tires and a maximum approach of 43.2 degrees when equipped with 35-inch tires.
 Similar is the case with departure angles which stand at nearly 30 degrees for the 30-inch tires and over 37 degrees if the off-roader is running 35 inchers.

 Other equipment includes standard Dana axles.
 It also offers Bilstein off-road suspension and Spicer electronic locking differentials as well, but they are available with the Sasquatch package only.
 The package also includes the 35-inch tires and is available on all trims including the Base.
 The trick disconnecting front stabilizer bar, however, is available on Badlands and the First Edition only.

 Jeep Wrangler: In terms of equipment the Jeep Wrangler is similarly matched.
 It too offers Dana third-generation axles as standard and optional locking differential as well but they are available on the Rubicon models only.
-The Wrangler does trump the Bronco in terms of the approach angle but not my much; the departure angles, on the other hand, are almost identical.
+The Wrangler does trump the Bronco in terms of the approach angle but not by much; the departure angles, on the other hand, are almost identical.
 Also, while Bronco’s widest tires have a 315 section, the Jeep offers 285 section tires on the Rubicon.
 But taking the upcoming 4Xe into account changes the equation considerably.
 The integration of the electric motors is ingenious.
 Off-roading is all about low-down torque and electric motors can deliver it from zero which, combined with the Dana 44 axles will certainly enhance the off-road capabilities of the Wrangler.